 In 2009, whilst on holiday in northern Spain, I took with me a book about the Tree of Life called 'The Ancestor's Tale' by Richard Dawkins and Yan Wong.
 One day, whilst reading beside a path in the mountains, a group of pilgrims following the Camino de Santiago came into view.
 In order to greet them I closed the book and, as I did, the strap line on its front cover leapt out - a pilgrimage to the dawn of life.
 A thought emerged.
 In a location blessed with many footpaths, might it be possible to create an actual pilgrimage to the dawn of life by aligning the branches on this great tree with existing paths on the ground.

-So in 2010, inspired by their vision, we laid a simplified template of the Tree of Life over the Quantock Hills in Somerset and, on a day in May, populated the tips of our trails with groups of walkers.
+So, suitably inspired, in 2010 we laid a simplified template of the Tree of Life over the Quantock Hills in Somerset and, on a day in May, populated the tips of our trails with groups of walkers.
 Strictly speaking all these trails should be the same length seeing as all extant species share the same origins.
 However, not everyone is keen or able to walk up to 15 miles and so we made the trails many different lengths so that people may choose their walking distance through the Trail adopted.

 To avoid the 'conceit of hindsight' where evolution is imagined to be pointing towards life's 'finest creation' ~ the human race, the Ancestor's Tale depicts a journey backwards in time.
 By starting their journey from the tips of the branches (representing the present day) and heading back in time the authors offer a far humbler interpretation ~ our origins shared.